 Dr. Brock chucked and said, “Your dad is right.”

-It was as an adult, that the company that made the device had begun programming a musical device similar to Pandora that would play music according to the mood of the patient.
+Years later, as an adult, the manufacturer was designing a musical device similar to Pandaora, except tailored toward the mood of the patient.
 Because Tom already had the cochlear implants, he was used as a beta tester for the program.

 A small sensor embedded under the skin could detect endorphins, pheromones, and hormones and run music associated with those.
 The early marketing tools proposed “Background Music: A Soundtrack for Your Life” The principle was that having a musical accompaniment could make people happier and more efficient in their lives.
 In Tom’s case, it had created the most energized brewing of Keurig coffee known to mankind.

-As he sat down to enjoy the coffee, the tone of the music changed to the soft sound of Yo-Yo Ma playing Prelude from Cello Suite No. 1 – Bach.
+As he sat down to enjoy the coffee, the tone of the music changed to the soft sound of Yo-Yo Ma playing Bach’s Prelude from Cello Suite No. 1.
 He sipped his coffee and read the news on his phone, swaying his head gently with the up and downs of the music, his pulse slowing and his pensive early thoughts calming him down to finish getting dressed and out the door.

 “Oh no!
 I’m late!”